-Horse owners know this disease only too well: the summer seasonal recurrent dermatitis (SSRD, or sweet itch).
-It is a scourge, and it’s hard to get rid of.
-The summer is now well installed, and we thought it would be a good idea to give you some little reminders about this disease.
+Horse owners know this infection only too well: the summer seasonal recurrent dermatitis (SSRD, or sweet itch).
+It is a rash, and it’s hard to get rid of.
+The summer is now well underway and we thought it would be a good idea to give you some little reminders about this infection.

 The cause of the sweet itch is a small insect (1 to 3 mm) but a nasty one.
 It’s a diptera of the Culicoide type.
 To put it simply, it’s a kind of little fly.

-To tell you everything, we know of about 1000 species but only a few of them seem like they are involved with sweet itch .
-Only the females bite (always the girls fault! 😝🤷♀️).
-Their bloody meals are spaced by a few days and they live 1 to 2 months.
+We know about roughly 1000 of the species but only a few of them seem like they are involved with sweet itch .
+Only the females bite.
+Their meals are spaced by a few days and they live 1 to 2 months.
 During this time they reproduce by laying eggs in humid areas (ponds, mud, shores, etc).
-Larvae develop and become adults who usually stray away from the reproduction areas.
-But not too far away!
+Whilst the larvae are developing, the adults stay away from the reproduction areas, but not too far away!
 A hundred meters at most .

-Culicoides are active for almost the whole year but they only multiply around March-April and get rarer at the end of the year.
-This explains why there are cases of summer dermatitis… in winter!
+Midges are active for almost the whole year but they only multiply around March-April and then even less towards the end of the year.
+This then explains why there are cases of summer dermatitis… in winter!

 #2 – “Help, it itches!”

-Indeed, sweet itch is a highly pruritic disease for horses.
-It’s the medical term to say it itches!
+Sweet itch is a highly pruritic disease for horses, pruritic is the medical term to say it itches!

-In France, most of the rashes can be observed at the base of the mane, on the croup and at the base of the tail.
-Then, progressively, these rashes spread out onto the neck and reach the withers, the back, and the face (sometimes even the ears).
-Some Culicoides can also induce rashes on the belly and the chest.
+In France, most of the rashes can be seen at the base of the mane, on the croup and at the base of the tail.
+Then, progressively, these rashes spread out onto the neck, withers, back, face and sometimes even the ears!
+Some Midges can also induce rashes on the belly and the chest.

 It started with an itch…

-The disease starts with small papules which irritates the horse a lot.
-What does it do?
-Of course, it scratches itself!
+The disease starts with small pimple-like dots which irritates the horse a lot.
+What does your horse do?
+Of course, they scratch themselves!
 And this only makes it worse.
-This way, we can start to see broken hair (which ends up falling out), erythema and even scabs.
-The hair is tangled and falls out.
-The tail starts to look like a “rat’s tail”.
-The horse can seem nervous and be difficult to ride.
+It is common to start to see broken hair (which ends up falling out), erythema and even scabs on your horse during this time.
+Your horse’s hair will also severely tangle then fall out and the tail will start to look like a “rat’s tail”.
+Your horse can also seem nervous and be difficult to ride.

-Try to imagine how you’d feel if you were covered in mosquito bites for months: you’d go crazy as well! 😨 The repeated friction from the horse desperately trying to scratch itself to get a bit of relief create weeping nodules, sometimes even bloody.
+Try to imagine how you’d feel if you were covered in mosquito bites for months: you’d go crazy as well! 😨 The repeated friction from your horse desperately trying to scratch themselves to get a bit of relief can create weeping scabs, sometimes even bloody.

 … and it gets worse

-After a few years, the skin thickens (we call that the lichenification) and the hair stops to grow in these areas.
+After a few years, your horses’ skin will thicken (we call that the lichenification) and the hair will stop to grow in these areas.
 Important folds can form because of the keratinisation (the skin gets full of keratin).
-We can even observe a weight loss, as the horse is so stressed it spends more time scratching than feeding itself.
+It is also possible for your horse to experience weight loss, as they will be so stressed it spends more time scratching than eating.

-You understood it: it’s not a disease to be taken lightly.
-And unfortunately it can lead to euthanasia in more severe cases.
+As you have seen and now will understand: this not a disease to be taken lightly.
+Unfortunately, the infection can sometimes even lead to euthanasia in more severe cases.

 #3 – “It came back again and it’s even worse!”

-Indeed, it is unfortunately a chronic disease.
-As soon as the horse gets bitten the next spring, the disease comes back.
-The reason is simple: it’s actually a hypersensitivity, also known as allergy.
-We don’t know the exact mechanism.
-Scientists assume that there is an immediate allergic reaction (20 minutes after the bite), the most violent one, and then several delayed allergic reactions (between 6h to 48h after the bite).
+Indeed, the infection is unfortunately chronic.
+As soon as your horse gets bitten the next spring, the infection will come back, and the reason is simple: the infection is actually a hypersensitivity, also known as an allergy.
+We don’t know the exact mechanisms work of the infection yet, however, scientists believe that there is an immediate allergic reaction (20 minutes after the bite), the most violent one, and then several more which are delayed allergic reactions (between 6h to 48h after the bite).